Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 About PANRE-LA

-PANRE-LA is the new official alternative to the traditional PANRE that was adopted following the two-year Pilot Alternative to PANRE.
+PANRE-LA is an alternative to the traditional PANRE that was adopted following the two-year Pilot Alternative to PANRE.
 It incorporates elements of a longitudinal assessment and is designed to help PAs identify and address knowledge gaps in core medical content.
 Feedback from PAs who participated in the Pilot helped to inform the design of PANRE-LA.
-Here are some highlights of the new process.
+Here are some highlights of the assessment.

-• PAs apply for the PANRE-LA in the 6th year of their cycle through their NCCPA portal.
+• You can apply for the PANRE-LA in the 6th year of your cycle through the NCCPA Portal.

-• The exam is administered over 12 quarters in years 7-9, but you may finish as early as 8 quarters.
+• The exam is administered over 12 quarters in years 7-9 of your certification maintenance cycle, but you may finish as early as eight quarters.

-• Your final score will be based on your best 8 quarters.
-You may work straight through or skip up to 4 quarters during the process, as long as you complete at least 1 quarter in year 7 and 1 in year 8.
+• Your final score will be based on your best eight quarters.
+You may work straight through or skip up to four quarters during the process, as long as you participate in at least one quarter in year seven and one quarter in year eight.
 Completing more quarters gives you more opportunities to pass.

 • Each quarter, you’ll receive feedback so you know how you are performing.